Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-2/lecture-materials/new-and-create-routes-with-express.md

 <br>
 <br>

-## Add interactivity to your site with forms
+## Add Interactivity to Your Site With Forms

 We can use forms to allow the user to enter their own data: